JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 Viability assessments have become notorious as a means used by developers to [avoid meeting](https://england.shelter.org.uk/__data/assets/pdf_file/0010/1434439/2017.11.01_Slipping_through_the_loophole.pdf) their affordable housing obligations.
 The assessments purport to show that the requirements laid down by local authorities cannot be met without rendering the scheme financially unviable and thus undeliverable, leading to the affordable housing requirement being reduced

 Over the past few years housing [campaigners](/viability-assessments)and several [high profile](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) cases have managed to shed some light on this dark art how, leading to [changes in policy](https://www.insidehousing.co.uk/home/home/london-borough-makes-viability-assessments-public-54133) and greater scrutiny of developer's viability claims.

+In Southwark this had meant we are starting [to get 35% affordable housing](examples) that we have been denied until now.
+But while developers are offering 35% affordable housing, they continue to insist that their scemes are unviable.
+Southernwood Retail Park is a case in point.
+Here the developer (Glasgow City Council) claims that they will only make 2.24% profit on Gross Development Value (GDV); Southwark's consultants beg to differ and say 16.37% can be made.
+Both figures fall short of the developer's profit target (set by themselves) of 18.84%, so the development is officially 'unviable',  Nonetheless the developer says that they will deliver 35% affordable housing, 25% social rent, 10% intermediate, in line with local housing policy.

 Southernwood joins [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d) as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable.
 Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than developer Glasgow CC claim.
 The Officer's report accepts the 35% affordable offer, but without addressing the two different profit estimates.